tmmytwllms/final_project/deliverables.md

 ### Database
 Team members present a fully integrated database.
-- Database stores static data for use during the project
+- Database stores static data for use during the project: Raw data tables and aggregated data tables have been imported into the database from the Kaggle dataset.
-- Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model)
+- Database interfaces with the project in some format (e.g., scraping updates the database, or database connects to the model) : The machine learning models connect to the database.
+Several notebooks and scripts have also connected to the database in order to perform data cleansing, data transformation, and read/write operations.
-- Includes at least two tables (or collections, if using MongoDB)
+- Includes at least two tables (or collections, if using MongoDB).
+We are using PostgreSQL.
-- Includes at least one join using the database language (not including any joins in Pandas)
+- Includes at least one join using the database language (not including any joins in Pandas).
+We did not need to join our tables as we were provided with tables from our dataset to use for training the machine model and a "new data" table to test the model.
-- Includes at least one connection string (using SQLAlchemy or PyMongo)
+- Includes at least one connection string (using SQLAlchemy or PyMongo).
+We connect to our database using a direct connection using a Google Colab notebook.
 - Note: If you use a SQL database, you must provide your ERD with relationships.
+ERD has been provided for the raw data tables.

 ### Dashboard
 A blueprint for the dashboard is created